airbr/golang-hugo-blog/content/web-performance/index.md

 I love web performance.
 It is a mixture of the kinds of challenges I love.

 This website is statically generated with [Hugo](https://gohugo.io/) for performance.
-Static site generators mean that useful HTML is prioritized first in what is delivered to a browser usually.
-For this reason therefore performance usually improves on some key metrics.
+Static site generators mean that useful HTML is prioritized first in what is delivered to a browser usually and performance usually improves on some key metrics.
 It works pretty fast!
 It is also pretty basic because I like it that way sometimes.

 Have you tried running tests before on websites?
 Consider checking out a local Lighthouse test run for a start: